 With the rapid growth of both the creative and high tech industries there is increased demand for highly trained professionals in these areas and at LAT we aspire to develop tomorrow’s digital leaders and entrepreneurs.
 To ensure our students are equipped with the skills needed to achieve this we ensure all students from Key Stage 3-5 have allocated curriculum time to acquire, develop and secure key digital and business skills.

 There is a highly aspirational, ‘fast-track’, two-year Key Stage 3, allowing greater time for Key Stage 4 study.
 Students broadly follow the National Curriculum subject areas to provide strong foundations in knowledge, understanding and skills; however greater emphasis is placed upon literacy and communication, particularly written and verbal communication.

 All students study Computer Science and undertake specialist training in Creative Media design software.

 Key Stage 4 (Years 9-11)

 All students study a core of English (including Literature), Maths, Science, Business and Sport.
 Where appropriate, students will follow the full range of English Baccalaureate subjects.

 Post 16 (Years 12-14)

-A wide range of high-quality academic and vocational options will be available to students in the form of a 1, 2 or 3 year programme of study.
-Wherever possible, students will be encouraged to continue their study of English Language and/or Literature, as well as Level 3 Core Mathematics.
-The curriculum will also focus in particular on a range of specialist areas at Level 3, as well as on apprenticeships and internships covering the employment sectors associated with the Stationers.
+A wide range of high-quality academic and vocational options is available to students in the form of a 1, 2 or 3 year programme of study.
+Wherever possible, students are encouraged to continue their study of English Language and/or Literature, as well as Level 3 Core Mathematics.
+The curriculum also focuses in particular on a range of specialist areas at Level 3, as well as on apprenticeships and internships covering the employment sectors associated with the Stationers.
 Post 16 ‘specialist provision’ currently available at Stationers’ Crown Woods Academy: